Key Takeaways

 1. Concise

-Concise communication is clear, concise, and brief.
+Concise communication is clear and straightforward.
 Your audience doesn’t want to read 10 sentences when they read two sentences.

 Remove filler words like definitely, always, basically, literally, and honestly.